yarusophialiu/yarusophialiu.github.io/index.md

   </p>
 </div>

 Hi there!
 I’m a third year PhD student in the Department of CST at University of Cambridge, advised by Prof. [Rafal Mantiuk](https://www.cl.cam.ac.uk/~rkm38/).
-My current research interest lies in the intersection field of **Computer Graphics** and **Machine Learning**.
+My PhD research lies in the intersection field of **Computer Graphics** and **Machine Learning**.
 My research background includes content adaptive rendering and real-time 3D Reconstruction.

 Previously, I obtained my B.Sc. degree in **pure math** at University of Toronto, and Msc. degree in **computer engineering** at McGill University, where I was gratefully supervised by [Prof. Derek Nowrouzezahrai](https://www.cim.mcgill.ca/~derek/) and [Prof. Morgan McGuire](https://casual-effects.com/morgan/index.html).